The Simple Things

 3 Mix flour and water into a paste.

-4 Dip the toothpick into the glue paste, before dabbing onto a seed.
+4 Dip the cocktail stick into the paste, before dabbing onto a seed.

 5 Place the seeds into the middle of the paper on the fold, spaced per the packet instructions.

-6 Once all seeds are in place, paste along the paper edge with the spoon, before refolding to seal.
+6 Once all seeds are positioned, paste along the paper edge with the spoon, before refolding to seal.

 7 Roll up, then store somewhere cool and dry in a sealed container.
-To plant, prepare the soil, according to packet instructions, and unfurl the tape.
+To plant, ready the soil, according to seed packet, and unfurl the tape.
 Cover over with soil and give it a good water.

 More from the March issue: